 … and ended up angry and overwhelmed by even more mess!!

 So what can we do?

-Well, this 30 Day Declutter The Kitchen Challenge will get your kitchen cupboards and counters clutter free in just 10 minutes a day with NO mess.
+Well, this 30 day kitchen declutter challenge will declutter all your counters and cabinets in 10 minutes a day with no mess.

 That sounds pretty amazing doesn’t it?
 So are you up for the challenge?

 First, I’ll explain how to declutter your kitchen without being overwhelmed and then get you started with a day-by-day kitchen declutter checklist that purges every counter and cabinet.